-The JULY 2016 round of Institutional Links and Researcher Links Workshops and Travel Grants ARE NOW open, and close on 19 September.
+The JULY 2016 round of Researcher Links Workshops and Travel Grants ARE NOW closed.
+The INSTITUTIONAL LINKS call is closed with the exception of applications with Egypt and the Brazil Zika call.
 Links are available further down the page.
-Please note that not all of the Newton Fund countries ARE included in each call.

 The Newton Fund promotes the economic development and welfare in partnering countries, through science and innovation partnerships.
 It aims to strengthen science and innovation capacity and unlock further funding to support poverty alleviation.
-It is managed by UK’s Department of Business, Innovation and Skills, and delivered through 15 UK delivery partners in collaboration with 16 partner countries.
+It is managed by UK’s Department of Business, Energy and Industrial Strategy, and delivered through 15 UK delivery partners in collaboration with 16 partner countries.

 The Newton Fund was launched in 2014 and originally consisted of £75 million each year for 5 years.
 In the 2015 UK Spending Review it was agreed to extend and expand the Fund.
 The Newton Fund was extended from 2019 to 2021 and expanded by doubling the £75 million investment to £150 million by 2021, leading to a £735 million UK investment to 2021, with partner countries providing matched resources within the Fund.
 The funding covers activities in three broad categories:

 - People: increasing capacity for science and innovation in partner countries.